 After receiving her undergraduate degree from James Madison University, Laura taught high school math for four years in a rural town in eastern Virginia.
-But teaching meant being “on” for at least eight hours a day, and—introvert that she is—Laura was exhausted.
+But teaching meant being “on” for at least eight hours a day, and as much as she loved the challenge of turning young minds on to math, Laura was exhausted.

-After a five-month stint as an online advertising sales person, Laura worked for six years as a content producer/editor for the country’s first online version of a regional, daily newspaper.
-The Virginian-Pilot launched Pilotonline.com in 1993 and its sister site HamptonRoads.com in 2000.
-During her tenure, Laura developed many innovative projects for the Web sites, including local schools content and closing announcements, and sections for military, business and newcomer content.
-She became as adept with building databases as she is in constructing a snappy service article.
-Her most memorable day on the job was the harrowing experience of covering the news on 9/11.
+After a few years, Laura finally came around to her first passion: writing.
+As a content producer/editor for the country’s first online version of a regional, daily newspaper (The Virginian-Pilot‘s Pilotonline.com its sister site HamptonRoads.com) she developed many innovative projects for the Web sites, including local schools content and closing announcements, and sections for military, business and newcomer content.
+She became as adept at building databases and writing short.

 Laura began freelancing while she was a content producer/editor.
 She has written for regional and national publications, including Parade, Parents, Pregnancy, and Southwest Airline’s Spirit magazine.
 To gain more experience as a print publications writer, she spent a year as a reporter for the regional, weekly business publication Inside Business in Norfolk, Virginia, where she covered banking & finance, technology, government contracting and law.